ampproject/amphtml/spec/amp-var-substitutions.md

 #### Intersection Rect

-Provides the bounds of the rectangle defining portion of the selected element that is visible.
+Provides the bounds of the rectangle defining the portion of the selected element that is visible.
 For more information, please see the [IntersectionObserverEntry.intersectionRect Documentation](https://developer.mozilla.org/en-US/docs/Web/API/IntersectionObserverEntry/intersectionRect).

 Example value:
 ```javascript